UNC-Libraries/SCTS-Documentation/Style Guide.md

 - federal

-  - Pettigrew was wounded and captured by federal troops.
+  - James Johnston Pettigrew was wounded and captured by federal troops.

 - General Assembly